 Rice brought to West thanks to Alexander the Great’s expeditions

-Rice, the ingredient at the base of most of the world’s cuisines, traveled to the west thanks to Alexander’s expeditions — mainly because the famine in the Macedonian ranks during the wars in Bactria pushed him to adopt rice and its local recipes as the main source of sustenance.
+Rice, a staple of recipes in most of the world’s cuisines, traveled to the West thanks to Alexander’s expeditions—mainly because the famine in the Macedonian ranks during the wars in Bactria pushed him to adopt rice and its local recipes as the main source of sustenance.

-According to many, its use in western cuisine was delayed until the early Middle Ages.
-However, just two centuries after the birth of the Indo-Greek kingdom, Aristophanes of Alexandria describes rice rolls as an accompaniment to royal feasts and banquets in one of his poems.
+According to many, its use in Western cuisine was delayed until the early Middle Ages.
+However, only two centuries after the birth of the Indo-Greek kingdom, Aristophanes of Alexandria describes rice rolls as an accompaniment to royal feasts and banquets in one of his poems.

 Speaking of a region that is still a hub of spiritual cultures today, the Greek world absorbed many ideals and practices from the peoples of the Indian subcontinent.